 Yes.
 We are agnostic to legal structure and instead focus on the mission and impact that a social enterprise can have on the world.

 At the conclusion of the Civic Accelerator program, two teams will be selected to receive $50,000 investments each, with the decision being made by the entrepreneurs themselves.
-If the team is a for profit, the investment will be made as an 8 percent convertible debt note, at a 20 percent discount or convertible to 7.5 percent equity after two years.
+If the team is a for profit, the investment will be made as a convertible debt note with 8 percent interest, at a 20 percent discount or convertible to 8 percent equity after two years.
 If the team is a nonprofit, the investment will be made as a revenue share agreement tied to earned (unrestricted) revenue.
 All returns from these investments will be reinvested in future startups participating in the Civic Accelerator program.

 No, the Civic Accelerator does not charge for participation.
 Ventures are, however, responsible for their travel and lodging expenses during the program.
-Travel stipends and some hotel accommodations are available for selected ventures, and most meals during the program are provided by Points of Light.
+Travel stipends (up to $1,200 per team for air travel during the program) and some hotel accommodations are available for selected ventures, and most meals during the program are provided by Points of Light.

 The Civic Accelerator is a 10-week program, bringing together two- to three-person teams from across the U.S. We plan to convene the entire cohort of 10 to 15 teams for three four-day sessions or retreats over the course of the 10 weeks.
 In addition, teams will be grouped based on their geography, paired with local mentors and required to meet weekly (through virtual mediums) during the times when they are not together as a single cohort.
 Find out more about the Civic Accelerator schedule.

-Applications for the Spring 2017 Civic Accelerator program are due March 2, 2016.
+Applications for the Fall 2017 Civic Accelerator program are due August 25, 2017.
 You can apply and find more information on our Apply page.
 If you have any questions, please don’t hesitate to contact us.

 Reach out and say hello, we'd love to hear from you and the learn about the problems you're solving.